Document Templating

 {columns.test.testStatus.title}{/}

-The resulting object has the type TraceabilityMatrix
+The resulting object has the type TraceabilityMatrix.

 Expressions